RoisinSharma/Cognitive-Research-Article-Society/README.md

 # Welcome!

-#### Cognitive Research Article Society (CRAS) is an academic society at the University of Sussex🧠⚙️
+#### Cognitive Research Article Society is a journal club at the University of Sussex🧠⚙️

 This repository stores the society's resources, including: